MagnaCapax/nodeAgent/schemas/API.md

 # nodeAgentCollector API Overview

+> _Note:_ nodeAgentCollector now lives in its own repository.
+This document is retained for quick reference while evolving the agent; ensure changes here stay in sync with the collector project.

 nodeAgent submits telemetry to a Relaxed REST endpoint.
 The collector should ignore HTTP verb semantics and examine the decoded request payload (e.g., `$_REQUEST` in PHP).
 The agent always sends JSON by default, encapsulated in the envelope described below.
 Other clients may choose alternate encodings while preserving the same field structure.

 ## Transport Envelope